Working Together: Our Stories

 © Parks Canada / Caitlyn Baikie

-Presenting the cultures of Aboriginal peoples to some 22 million visitors to Canada’s national parks, national historic sites and national marine conservation areas each year greatly enhances visitor experiences.
-Opportunities to share the stories and cultures of Aboriginal peoples take many forms including exhibits, interpretive panels and hands-on experiences.
+Presenting the cultures of Indigenous peoples to some 22 million visitors to Canada’s national parks, national historic sites and national marine conservation areas each year greatly enhances visitor experiences.
+Opportunities to share the stories and cultures of Indigenous peoples take many forms including exhibits, interpretive panels and hands-on experiences.
 At the kANGIDLUASUk Base Camp in Torngat Mountains National Park of Canada on the Labrador Peninsula and during the Port au Choix National Historic Site of Canada’s Artist in Residence pilot project, visitors had a chance to connect with the Inuit cultures through the stories the people shared.
 In York Factory National Historic Site of Canada, the Cree are reconnecting with a place that has strong ties to their heritage and past, and in the Mingan Archipelago National Park Reserve of Canada, a twenty-five year old dream of creating a welcome centre where young and old can come together is finally coming true.